wavefrontHQ/docs/pages/doc/videos_kubernetes.md

 ---
-title: Wavefront and Kubernetes Videos
+title: Kubernetes Videos
 keywords: videos
 tags: [kubernetes]
 sidebar: doc_sidebar
 permalink: videos_kubernetes.html
-summary: Watch our first videos on Tanzu Observability by Wavefront and Kubernetes.
+summary: Watch our first videos on VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) and Kubernetes.
 ---

 The following videos get you started.
+Note that in most of the videos we still refer to VMware Aria Operations for Applications as Tanzu Observability or Wavefront.

 <table style="width: 100%;">
 <tbody>